tanwasp/lenz-ai/README.md

 **Personalized Knowledge-Aware Web Augmentation**

-Lenz AI is a Chrome extension + self-hosted backend that personalizes the web to your current knowledge level.
-By learning what you know — and what you don’t — it rewrites web content in real time to make it more understandable, efficient, and personally useful.
+Transform your online experience.
+Lenz AI dynamically adapts the internet to your current knowledge schema.
+Leveraging advanced learning algorithms, it discerns your comprehension baseline across diverse domains, subsequently rewriting web content in real-time.
+This process ensures information is rendered with optimal granularity, enhancing clarity, maximizing efficiency, and delivering hyper-personalized utility.

 ---